gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "And how do you know they said anything?"
 Grappa Gas challenged.

-"Because they're a long way from home, and tired, and sore, and want us to like them," Indy answered, closing the front door behind her as she came in.
+"Because they're a long way from home, and tired, and sore, and want us to like them," Indy answered, closing the door behind her as she came in.
 "And because I saw you talking the ear off the sergeant on your way into the trading hall.
-Now, what did you find out?"
+Now, what did he say?
+And how in the saints' names did a bunch of the king's soldiers wind up fighting for Shudarga?"
 She kissed the old man on his grizzled cheek and sat on the other stool.

 For a moment all Grappa Gas could think of was how alike mother and daughter